Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 sort -u output.txt
 ```

-The code for generating the input file is as follows,
+The script used to generate the input file is as follows:

 ```bash
 #!/bin/bash
 for i in {0..9}
 do
         for j in {0..9}